 Community Music School received a generous grant from The Presser Foundation to help fund the construction of and technology for a state-of-the-art audio and video recording studio.
-The project is scheduled to be completed in November 2021.
-It will leverage the unique aesthetics and acoustics of the School’s Dorothy H. Baker Recital Hall, the former dining room of the Lehigh Valley Social Club, and will create a live recording space for individual and ensemble musical performances, both instrumental and vocal.
-An acoustically-treated control room and recording isolation room will be installed in studio spaces adjacent to the Dorothy H. Baker Recital Hall.
-The control room will serve as a professional recording space, as well as an education lab and classroom, with nine iMac computer stations where students will gain hands-on experience with industry-standard recording technology through a variety of new CMS recording classes.
+The project was completed in November 2021.
+It leverages the unique aesthetics and acoustics of the School’s Dorothy H. Baker Recital Hall, the former dining room of the Lehigh Valley Social Club, and creates a live recording space for individual and ensemble musical performances, both instrumental and vocal.
+An acoustically-treated control room and recording isolation room were installed in studio spaces adjacent to the Dorothy H. Baker Recital Hall.
+The control room serves as a professional recording space, as well as an education lab and classroom, with nine iMac computer stations where students can gain hands-on experience with industry-standard recording technology through a variety of new CMS recording classes.

 Introduction to Recording